openluopworld/simon_speck_on_avr/README.md

 # AVR_for_Triathlon
 Implement on Atmel Studio<br>
 Two Scenarios: 1)128 bytes in CBC mode; 2) 128 bits in CTR mode<br>
-References:《Triathlon of Lightweight Block Ciphers for the Internet of Things》.
+References:《Triathlon of Lightweight Block Ciphers for the Internet of Things》《FELICS - Fair Evaluation of Lightweight Cryptographic Systems》.<br>
+Just like the triathone, <b>some data such as masterKeys and counter are not stored in flash.
+They are just initialized in RAM.</b>

+# Something needs to be improved
+1. The code in directory <b>AVR</b> is old.
+Some instructions such as <b>adiw</b> and <b>cpi</b> can be used to reduce the number of code.<br>
+2. Learn to use subroutines in AVR code.
+The file just gives the interface of key schedule, encryption and decryption.
+Another file calls the function. <a href="http://perso.uclouvain.be/fstandae/lightweight_ciphers/">http://perso.uclouvain.be/fstandae/lightweight_ciphers/</a>